 - 1/2 teaspoon freshly ground white pepper

-- 2. Cook the macaroni according to the directions on the box.
-Drain, toss with the olive oil, and set aside in a large bowl.
+- Cook the macaroni according to the directions on the box.
+Drain, turn it into a large bowl, and toss it with the oil.

-- 3. Meanwhile, fry the bacon over medium heat until brown but not crisp, about 10 minutes.
+- Meanwhile, in a large skillet, fry the bacon over medium heat until brown but not crisp, about 10 minutes.
 Drain on paper towels and add to the cooked macaroni.